droltr/droltr/README.md

 ### About Me

-- 🎓 Computer engineer with **30 years of experience** in IT — networking, systems administration, and infrastructure
+- 🎓 IT — networking, systems administration, and infrastructure
 - 🔧 Long-time focus: **Proxmox VE virtualization**, **Fortinet security**, **Linux hardening**, and network diagnostics
 - 🤖 Newer territory for me: **AI-assisted development** (Claude Code) — applying decades of IT experience to a new way of building tools
 - 🛠️ Hobby side: hardware reverse-engineering — USB protocols for RGB controllers and AIO LCD displays